ml6973/eLab-GUI-web-portal/README.md

 ```

 ### 3. Add a topic (if needed)
 The topic directory defines the topics that'll appear on the main page underneath each course description.
-The document must be in YAML format and the name must match the "topicFile:" attribute defined previously, the following is an example:
+The document must be in YAML format and the name must match the "topicFile:" attribute defined previously.
+The file can contain multiple topics.
+The following is an example:

 exampleTopic.yml
 ```